solana-foundation/developer-content/docs/toolkit/projects/solana-program.md

 sidebarSortOrder: 3
 sidebarLabel: Solana Programs
 description:
-  "How to set up create a new project for solana program development with create solana program"
+  "How to create a new Solana project scaffold for program development with the 'create solana program' tool."
 keywords:
   - solana development
   - create solana program